isabella232/ios-swift-verification/readme.md

 ![screenshots](images/screenshots2.jpg)

-The important bits to look at from a verification perspective in this app are two, in *EnterPhoneNumberViewController.swift*
+There are some important bits to look at from a verification perspective in this app.
+One is the *EnterPhoneNumberViewController.swift* function:

 ```swift
 @IBAction func startVerification(sender: AnyObject) {